 What about the Sony PULSE 3D Wireless Headset?

 Don’t get us wrong; the Sony PULSE 3D Wireless Headset is a good gaming headset.
 It represents a notable improvement over the PlayStation Gold Wireless Headset, with a much better microphone and build that’s more comfortable for more people.
-It also has really good sound quality when playing games on the PS5 and matches the aesthetic of the console to boot.
+It also has good sound quality when playing games on the PS5 and matches the console’s aesthetic to boot.
 However, compared to most gaming headsets worth their salt on this list, this one just doesn’t hold up all that well.
 Gaming headsets have come a long way in the last few years, and this one doesn’t quite measure up to the others on our list.
 That being said, PlayStation enthusiasts will still find a lot to like here, even if the audiophiles are left wanting more.

 Are there any eco-friendly PS5 headsets?